probe-lab/network-measurements/results/rfm3-location-ipfs-users-and-requested-conten.md

 | EXPIRED | 3566 | 0.006% |
 | REVALIDATED | 7504 | 0.013% |

 From here we see that about about 27% of all requests (with cache status HIT) were cached in the gateway at the time of the request, and about 71% of all requests (with cache status MISS) actually made requests to the IPFS network.
-Note that are other cache status albeit at very small percentages.
+Note that there are other cache statuses albeit at very small percentages.
 Nevertheless, the status EXPIRED and REVALIDATED mean that a request made to the gateway updated the cache entry.
 The status marked as “-”  means that the request never made it to the cache, where the request most likely failed.

 In Figure 6 we plot the request latency ECDF characterized by the cache status.
 From here we see that requests with a cache status of MISS take more time than the rest.
 This is not surprising as these requests make a request to the IPFS network.
 However, interestingly, request that have a cache status of HIT can still take some time, which we believe is most likely due to the size of the content.